 Jeff Robson: After playing just six games across five seasons for Manly, Robson emerged as a surprise hero of Parramatta’s charge to the 2009 grand final.
 The wily halfback played 61 games for the Eels from 2009-11, before providing excellent value in four seasons as Cronulla’s No.7.
 His move to the Warriors in 2016 lasted just seven first grade outings, however, as he sought a mid-season release to return to Parramatta.
 Robson made another 10 NRL appearances for the blue-and-golds.

 Suaia Matagi: An inspirational character who put a background in gangs and a jail term behind him to debut for the Warriors in 2013, Matagi’s full-throttle charges earned him instant crowd-favourite status at Mt Smart.
 The rugged prop played 36 games for the Warriors and represented both Samoa and New Zealand (against Samoa), but linked with the Roosters midway through 2015.
-After a strong season at Penrith in 2016, Matagi has played 32 games for Parramatta over the past year and a half.
+After a strong season at Penrith in 2016, Matagi played 35 games for Parramatta in 2017-18 but fell out of favour during the latter campaign and joined Huddersfield.

 Kieran Foran: Auckland-born five-eighth Foran became one of the NRL’s genuine superstars after debuting for Manly and breaking into the New Zealand Test side as a 19-year-old in 2009.
 Part of the Sea Eagles side that defeated the Warriors in the 2011 grand final, Foran joined Parramatta in 2016 and was installed as captain, but he played just nine games as injuries and well-documented personal problems derailed his campaign.
 The 20-Test Kiwi joined the Warriors at the end of last year, and after a couple of false starts, made a sensational club debut against the Titans in Round 5 of the 2017 season.
 He made 17 appearances before the end of the year but returned to Sydney with Canterbury for 2018.

 Blake Green: Journeyman five-eighth Green had uneventful stints with Parramatta (six NRL games as a 20-year-old in 2007), Cronulla and Canterbury, but a four-season Super League stint – which included a Harry Sunderland Trophy win in Wigan’s 2013 grand final success – turned his career around.
 Green’s two-year stay at Melbourne garnered 50 games and a grand final appearance in 2016, while he was hailed as one of the buys of the year after linking with Manly in 2017.
-The wily playmaker’s influence has been equalling striking since joining the Warriors this year, touted as a possible NSW Origin bolter at the age of 31.
+The wily playmaker’s influence was equalling striking after joining the Warriors in 2018, touted as a possible NSW Origin bolter at the age of 31 and helping end the club’s long finals drought.
+Green played 55 games for the Warriors before departing for Newcastle midway through 2020.

 THEY COACHED BOTH CLUBS